-We requested that all In-Scope Suppliers provide information to us regarding 3TG and relevant smelters or refiners using the CMRT of at least version 5.10 or higher.
+We requested that all In-Scope Suppliers provide information to us regarding 3TG and relevant smelters or refiners using the CMRT of at least version 6.01 or higher.
 We collect and analyze all relevant data submitted to us through the CMRT to maintain a smelter or refiner database for Radware.
-This database of records is compared against the list of smelters or refiners that have received 'conformant' or 'active' designation according to the RMI's independent smelter or refiner audit program, namely the Responsible Minerals Assurance Process ("RMAP").
+This database of records is compared against the list of smelters or refiners that have received 'conformant' or 'active' designation according to the RMI's independent smelter or refiner audit program, namely the Responsible Minerals Assurance Process ("RMAP") or the LBMA.